Double Principal Bundles: Double Principal Bundles

+\begin{Rm} Note that, as a square of Lie group bundles, the DPB $\mathbb{P}$ in Proposition \ref{Pro:2.12} carries a structure of a double Lie groupoid \cite{Mackenzie} over a point, whose source and target maps are natural projections.
+Hence this example clarifies three facts: \begin{itemize} \item [\rm (1)] There are DPBs that are not $\mathbb{G}$-DPBs; \item [\rm (2)] A DPB over a point is not necessarily a DLG; \item [\rm (3)] A double Lie groupoid over a point is not necessarily a DLG. \end{itemize} Besides, it follows by definition that a DLG is not necessarily a double Lie groupoid over a point. \end{Rm}

-As we know, homogeneous spaces of a Lie group provide basic examples for principal bundles.
+As we saw above, homogeneous spaces of a Lie group provide basic examples for principal bundles.
 We now construct the \emph{homogeneous space} for a double Lie group, which gives a class of DPBs. \begin{Pro} Let $\mathbb{G}=(G;G_1,G_2)_{G_0}$ be a double Lie group, $ H \subset G$ a closed subgroup, and

 Then $\mathbb{H}:=(H;H_1,H_2)_{ H_0}$ is a double Lie group and $\mathbb{G}/\mathbb{H}$, defined below, is an $\mathbb{H}$-DPB:

 where $\varphi_1$ and $\varphi_2$ are the natural projections. \end{Pro} \begin{proof} Since $H\cap K_i\tl H$, we deduce the following group epimorphism: